-Turns on the selection mode.
-This mode allows you to select components on the drawing area.
-When this mode is enabled, you can select more than one component in the drawing area by holding down the SHIFT key while clicking on the components.
+Turns on the just move elements mode.
+This mode allows you to only select and move components on the drawing area.
+When this mode is enabled, you can select and move more than one component in the drawing area by holding down the SHIFT key while clicking on the components.
 Another way to select a group of components is to create a selection area.
 A selection area is created by holding down the left mouse button while moving the mouse.
 All components that are in this area will be selected.
+Creating arcs is not possible in this mode.

-2. Place.
+3. Place.